trailblazer/reform/README.md

 This works for both `property` and `collection` and instantiates `Song` objects where they're missing when calling `#validate`.

-If you wanna create the objects yourself, because you're smarter than Reform, do it with a lambda.
+If you want to create the objects yourself, because you're smarter than Reform, do it with a lambda.

 ```ruby
 class AlbumForm < Reform::Form